-- 1. Teacher ensures the student is wearing a mask that fully covers nose and mouth at all times.
+- 1. Teacher ensures the student is wearing a mask that fully covers nose and mouth.
 Teacher sends student to the nurse's clinic for evaluation. - 2.
 Nurse will evaluate the student for symptoms.

-a.
 IF ANY SYMPTOM:

 - a.
 Place the student in the designated isolation room.
-Strict mask wearing covering the nose and mouth at all times for every person in the room must be enforced. - b.
+Strict mask wearing covering the nose and mouth for every person in the room must be enforced. - b.
 Contact caregiver for pick-up.
 CAREGIVER MUST PICK UP WITHIN 60 MINUTES OF CALL.
 Student waits to be picked up in the isolation room.
 Caregivers must wear a mask/face covering when picking up their student.
 Student should not ride the school bus home.
+Follow Protocol:

-Caregiver and student should wash their hands upon arriving at home and change their clothes as a precaution.
-Follow Protocol: Student or staff has symptoms or tests positive for COVID-19
+Student or staff has symptoms or tests positive for COVID-19.